2021 Credit Card Debt Statistics

 How many Americans are currently delinquent with their credit card payments?

-According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of folks who are currently at least 30 days late with their credit card payment) fell to 2.42% in the second quarter of 2020.
-That’s a significant drop from Q1 of 2020 and marks the lowest level seen since Q1 of 2017.
-The current rate is also quite low by historical standards — the average since the Fed began collecting that data in 1991 is about 4% — and it’s far below the record 6.77% rate we saw in April 2009, in the depths of the Great Recession.
+According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of folks who are currently at least 30 days late with their credit card payment) rose to 2.12% in the fourth quarter of 2020.
+That’s a small increase from Q3 but is still well below delinquency rates seen earlier in the year.